 Additional Information for the Dental Hygiene Programs

 One of the consequences of the delivery of health care is the possibility of contracting infectious disease such as tuberculosis, hepatitis, herpes, or HIV.
-To minimize this risk, the UNC School of Dentistry has adopted an infectious control policy that requires wearing a clinical overgarment, protective safety eyewear, disposable gloves, and a mask when oral examinations and dental hygiene services are being provided.
+To minimize this risk, the UNC Adams School of Dentistry has adopted an Infection Control Policy that requires the wearing of a clinical overgarment, disposable gloves, a mask, shield, protective cap and protective safety eye covering when oral examinations and dental hygiene services are being performed.

-Dental school fees are required that include instrument rental and other supplies needed for clinical care and the education of patients.
+Dental school charges are required that include instrument rental and other supplies needed for clinical care and the education of patients.
 Additional costs may occur for projects required in the curriculum.

 Special Opportunities in Dental Hygiene

 Students have the opportunity to participate in community-based clinical experiences as well as providing oral hygiene programs in the community.
 Service-learning opportunities are possible as an elective.
-Each semester students will be involved with hands-on experiences providing dental hygiene services.
-During the final semester of dental hygiene, students will participate in a three-week practicum.
+Each semester, students will be involved with hands-on experiences providing dental hygiene services.
 Due to the location of community sites, undergraduate students may need access to transportation.
 Expenses for travel are the responsibility of the student.

 The dental hygiene program's accreditation status is approval without reporting requirements as determined by the Commission on Dental Accreditation.